immanuelhume/gmm/README.txt

     npm run run path/to/file.go

 A live editor is available at https://immanuelhume.github.io/gmm.
 It is able to load the examples in the examples/ folder.
+To build the editor locally:

+    npx vite build

+The static files will be placed in ./dist, and can be served up with your choice of server, e.g.

+    python -m http.server 5183 --bind 127.0.0.1 --directory ./dist

+And it will be available at http://localhost:5183.

 +------------+
 |INTRODUCTION|